iambrocco/discordjsBotTemplate/README.md

     .setDescription("Test Command") // The Command's Description, case-insensitive.
     .setCategory("Testing") // DEFAULT VALUE: "Uncategorized"; The Command's Category, Used for sorting in the built-in help command
     .addAliases("test", "botstat") // DEFAULT VALUE: ["commandName"]; Other execution names for the command, ONLY WORKS WITH TEXT COMMANDS
     .isThisCommandSecret(true) // DEFAULT VALUE: false; "Is this command hidden from the built-in help command?".
-To make the command really hidden, I advice you to make it a "TEXT" type command
+To make the command really hidden, I advise you to make it a "TEXT" type command
     .setType("BOTH"), // DEFAULT VALUE: "SLASH"; Can be "TEXT" or "SLASH" or "BOTH" /**
    *